TriedAngle/Kette/README.md

 : swapd ( a b c -- b a c )
 : rot ( a b c -- b c a )
 : -rot ( a b c -- c a b )
-: dip ( ... a q -- a ) // takes a from the stack, executes q (quotation) and puts a at the top of the stack : call ( q -- ) calls a quotation
+: dip ( x q -- x ) !/ takes x from the stack, executes q (quotation) and puts x at the top of the stack !/ : keep ( x q -- x ) !/ like dip but executes q with x too !/ : call ( q -- ) calls a quotation

+!/
-// arithmetic: + - * / %
+arithmetic: + - * / %
-// logic: = and or not if
+logic: = and or not if when unless
-// bits: bit& bit| bit^ bit<< bit>> bit~
+bits: bit& bit| bit^ bit<< bit>> bit~

-// OTHER
-: . ( n -- ) prints a number to stdout
-: .q ( q -- ) prints the quotation to stdout
-: @ ( p -- v ) dereferences 8 byte pointer
-: ! ( v p -- ) writes v to the location the pointer is pointing to : let-me-cook ( -- vm ) returns a pointer to the actual VM : LATEST ( -- ) pointer to the latest word
-: word>quot ( w -- q ) takes a word pointer and pushes it's a quotation pointer of the word body onto the stack

-// syscall0 up to syscall4 perform syscalls. n stands for the amount of parameters other than the syscall id : syscall0 ( id -- res )
-: syscall1 ( id p1 -- res )
-: syscall2 ( id p1 p2 -- res )
-: syscall3 ( id p1 p2 p3 -- res )
-: syscall4 ( id p1 p2 p3 p4 -- res )
+!/
 ```

+see src/preload for more